panteLx/hass-kaufland-shopping-list/README.md

 Insert Home Assistant token and todo name into the .env

+Insert your notify device into the end of the HOME_ASSISTANT_NOTIFY_URL variable

 Install requests, websocket, dotenv via `pip install -r requirements.txt`

 Run py import.py

 ### Script will check if your Kaufland shopping list has been updated, delete the previous Home Assistant shopping list and push the new items to it.
+It will notfiy you via Home Assistant and terminal in case of an error.